alarmfox/enclave-benchmark/README.md

-# Intel based TEE benchmark
+# Intel-based TEE Benchmark
 This tool collects metrics to compare application performance when executed in an Intel-based TEE (SGX) using Gramine versus running on bare metal.

 Full documentation is available [here](https://alarmfox.github.io/enclave-benchmark/).

-## Quick start [Ubuntu 22.04 or 24.04]
+## Quick Start [Ubuntu 22.04 or 24.04]

-If on Ubuntu 22.04 or 24.04, the host can be setup by running the script in `dev/setup_host.sh` (run the script from the root directory of the project).
+If you are using Ubuntu 22.04 or 24.04, you can set up the host by running the script in `dev/setup_host.sh` (run the script from the root directory of the project).

 First, clone the repository: